Skip to main content

 +-- ...

-If your project already has .git/, ChatCLI uses that directory as the project root automatically.
-The .agent/ is optional — use it when you want per-project agents/skills without depending on Git.
+If your project already has .git/, ChatCLI uses that directory as the project root automatically. .agent/ is optional — use it when you want project-local agents/skills without depending on Git.

 Integration with /coder